Philip Twysden: Ecclesiastical career

 He was ordained a priest in the Church of England.
 He was instituted in 1738 as rector of Eard and in 1745, for a short time, served as the rector of Eastling in Kent.
 He accompanied The 4th Earl of Chesterfield to Dublin as his chaplain, upon the Earl's appointment as Lord Lieutenant of Ireland.

 Twysden was nominated to the Bishopric of Raphoe in Ulster on 3 March 1746 and was consecrated by the Lord Archbishop of Dublin, assisted by the bishops of Derry and Clonfert, at St Michan's Church, Dublin, on 29 March 1747.

 Death

 Bishop Twysden died on 2 November 1752 at home in Jermyn Street, St James's, London.
-However, according to Henry Cotton, he died at Roydon Hall, East Peckham, his father's country house.
-He was buried in the south chancel of St Michael's Church, East Peckham, under a plain stone with no inscription.
+However, writing almost a century later, Henry Cotton incorrectly thought he died at Roydon Hall, East Peckham, his father's country house.
+Twysden was buried in the south chancel of St Michael's Church, East Peckham, under a plain stone with no inscription.

 A story grew up that, having been made bankrupt, he was shot while attempting to rob a stagecoach.
 The location of his alleged attempted career as a highwayman was either Hounslow Heath (west of London) or Wrotham Heath in Kent.